 “Free” or even somewhat lightly regulated trade with low wage nations will always reduce employment and wages at home because it exposes higher-paid American workers to direct competition with low-wage labor.
 Moreover, we can’t fully protect foreign workers in trade agreements because we will never have nearly as much information about labor conditions in other countries as we do about our conditions.

 Free trade exacerbates inequality worldwide and impoverishes farmers in countries with less industrialized agricultural sectors.
 And despite the self-aggrandizing claim by some of its proponents that it is a great force for world peace and improves labor conditions in poor countries, the evidence shows that it has exacerbated tensions between countries and increased inequality both within and between nations.

 Now I know this is really hard for people with college or advanced degrees to grasp.
-The working-class have no difficulties understanding this.
+For some reason, though, the working-class have no difficulties understanding this.
 Econ 101 teaches that free trade is invariably good.
 Aren’t we all free agents who make the best decisions for ourselves and when billions of these individual decisions are aggregated a wonderful utopia is created.

 If you are making a good living, you enjoy your iPhone and your Scotch and your Braun coffeemaker.
 You may travel to Europe once or twice every few years and stay in nice hotels and eat in good restaurants.
 You might think to yourself what are these whiny malcontents beefing about.
 Everything looks just peachy from where I sit.
 Heck if those racist deplorables just knew what was best for them, we wouldn’t have any problems at all.